The PIOB's recommendations are based on the proposals discussed by the IESBA as of June 2020

 The PIOB expects a significant revision of the provision of NAS, ultimately addressing independence issues

-The PIOB expects a significant revision of the provision of NAS, ultimately addressing independence issues.
+The PIOB expects a significant revision of the provision of NAS to address independence issues.

 The PIOB welcomes the current IESBA proposals to prohibit firms and network firms from providing NAS to audit clients that are PIEs, “if a self-review threat will be created in relation to the audit of the financial statements on which the firm will express an opinion”.